grpc/proposal/A103-xds-composite-filter.md

 The actions in the matcher tree will be one of two possible values: a parsed filter config, or an indication that the filter should be skipped (in the case of a `SkipFilter` proto).

+Note that in order to avoid potential stack overflows, we will impose a maximum recursion depth of 8 when parsing HTTP filter configs.

 ### CEL Attributes